Y chromosome: Brain function

 Research is currently investigating whether male-pattern neural development is a direct consequence of Y-chromosome-related gene expression or an indirect result of Y-chromosome-related androgenic hormone production.

 Microchimerism

-The presence of male chromosomes in fetal cells in the blood circulation of women was discovered in 1974.
+In 1974, male chromosomes were discovered in fetal cells in the blood circulation of women.

-In 1996, it was found that male fetal progenitor cells could persist postpartum in the maternal blood stream for as long as 27 years.
+In 1996, it was found that male fetal progenitor cells could persist postpartum in the maternal bloodstream for as long as 27 years.

 A 2004 study at the Fred Hutchinson Cancer Research Center, Seattle, investigated the origin of male chromosomes found in the peripheral blood of women who had not had male progeny.
-A total of 120 subjects (women who had never had sons) were investigated, and it was found that 21% of them had male DNA.
+A total of 120 subjects (women who had never had sons) were investigated, and it was found that 21% of them had male DNA in their peripheral blood.
 The subjects were categorised into four groups based on their case histories: